|Nutrition Facts (per serving)|

-2. Heat the oven to 450°F (230°C).
-Melt the butter in the pan in the oven.
+Preheat the oven to 450 F/230 C. Melt the butter in the pan in the oven.
 Be careful, it can burn if you leave it too long.

-4. While apples are sputtering in the oven, mix 2 - 3 tablespoons of sugar, lemon zest, and eggs on high in a blender or food processor for one minute.
+While apples are sputtering in the oven, mix 2 to 3 tablespoons of sugar, lemon zest, and eggs on high in a blender or food processor for one minute.

 Serve for breakfast with bacon and syrup or cut into smaller wedges for dessert with whipped cream.

-This dish would make a good meatless, main dish which would be served for the midday meal in Germany.
+- This dish would make a good meatless, main dish that would be served for the midday meal in Germany.
 Flour-based recipes filled up hungry stomachs without spending a lot of money on meat, which was traditionally more expensive than it is today.
-It was also common to serve a main dish like this in the evening, so that the children would not eat all the sausage and bologna (Wurst und Aufschnitt) as that was also expensive.
+It was also common to serve a main dish like this in the evening so that the children would not eat all the sausage and bologna (Wurst und Aufschnitt) as that was also expensive.